 Skip to main content

-Bladder and bowel function in MS
+Bladder and bowel issues

 Most, but not all people with MS will encounter problems with bladder or bowel function.
 These can affect daily routines and reduce quality of life.
 But the majority can be treated effectively with medication and/or simple lifestyle changes.